What is SEBI?

-It consists of a Chairman nominated by the Union Government of India and eight other members out of them – two members are officers from the Union Finance Ministry, one member from Reserve Bank of India and five others are nominated by the union government of India.
+It consists of a Chairman nominated by the Union Government of India and eight other members out of which– two members are officers from the Union Finance Ministry, one member from Reserve Bank of India and five others are nominated by the union government of India.

 Functions of SEBI

-The idea behind its establishment is to provide such environment for the financial market enthusiasts that facilitate efficient and smooth working of the securities market by ensuring that the three important participants of the financial market are taken care of i. e issuers of securities, investor and financial intermediaries.
-It is basically a quasi judicial, quasi legislative body.
+The idea behind its establishment is to provide such an environment for the financial market enthusiasts that facilitate efficient and smooth working of the securities market by ensuring that the three important participants of the financial market i. e issuers of securities, investor and financial intermediaries are taken care of.
+It is basically a quasi-judicial, quasi-legislative body.
 Its functions can be primarily divided into 3 categories

-Besides this it also regulates and registers the working of stock brokers, sub – brokers, share transfer agents, bankers to an issue, trustees of trust deeds, merchants bankers, underwriters, portfolio managers and other such intermediaries who may be associated with securities market in any manner.
-For promotion of investors education and awareness SEBI had established The Investor Protection and Education Fund.
+Besides this, it also regulates and registers the working of stockbrokers, sub-brokers, share transfer agents, bankers to an issue, trustees of trust deeds, merchants bankers, underwriters, portfolio managers and other such intermediaries who may be associated with the securities market in any manner.
+For the promotion of investors education and awareness, SEBI had established The Investor Protection and Education Fund.
 SAT or Securities appellate Tribunal, is a statutory body established under the provisions of Section 15K of the Securities and Exchange Board of India Act, 1992.
 Its main purpose is to hear and dispose of appeals against orders passed by the Securities and Exchange Board of India or by an adjudicating officer under the act.

-So overall SEBI is the key authority to regulate and empower Indian capital market.
-It releases annual guidelines time to time for all participants of security market so that fair and smooth functioning of the security market can be ensured.
+So overall SEBI is the key authority to regulate and empower the Indian capital market.
+It releases annual guidelines from time to time for all participants of the security market so that fair and smooth functioning of the security market can be ensured.